shaotangyen/social-network-api/README.md

 # Social Network API

-This is an API for a social network web application where users can share their thoughts, reac to friends' thoughts, and create a friend list.
+This is an API for a social network web application where users can share their thoughts, react to friends' thoughts, and create a friend list.
 Functions including adding/updating/removing thoughts, reactions and user info.

 ## Table of Contents
 1. [Setup](#setup)